-Thanksgiving - it doesn't have to be a nutritional disaster.
+Thanksgiving - it doesn't have to be a disaster.
 Traditional Thanksgiving foods can actually come together to form a decently healthy meal.
-It's the heavier side dishes and desserts that are more indulgent.
-All in all, it is a holiday, and this meal only comes once a year, so you should be able to enjoy the meal and not worry about how it will affect your waistline (one meal will NOT), but knowing which foods you should be loading most of your plate with, and which you should enjoy a few bites of, will make the meal healthier.
+All in all, it is a holiday, and this meal only comes once a year, so you should be able to enjoy the meal and not worry about what and how much you are eating.
+The day is about enjoying time with friends and family, not stressing about food or being uncomfortably full.
+Here's how you can do just that:

 Do not fast all day

 One of the worst things you can do is fast all day in anticipation for the big feast.
 You will be so starving by the time you sit down that you will most definitely over eat...and then keep eating until you are uncomfortable.
-Eat light meals throughout the day before, with protein and fiber to keep your blood sugar levels stable and your hunger at bay.
-"Spoil your appetite" just a bit.
+Eat light meals throughout the day before dinner so that you can still have an appetite for the feast, but not be distracted by your hangryness all day.

 Drink lots of water